+This article is an extension to the conference paper "A Practical Automated Transformation of Entity Relationship Models to Relational Models" published in 2023 [1].
 Entity Relationship (ER) modeling is a prevalent option for semantic data modeling primarily applied to database schemata.
 This way of modeling has been used since over 40 years.
-It was introduced in 1976 by Peter Chen [1] and has been the focus of active research for decades.
-There has been a myriad of extensions to the model, like the ECR model [2], the ECR+ model [3], HERM [4], or the EER model [5].
+It was introduced in 1976 by Peter Chen [2] and has been the focus of active research for decades.
+There has been a myriad of extensions to the model, like the ECR model [3], the ECR+ model [4], HERM [5], or the EER model [6].
 Many of these extensions offer valuable additions to the basic ER models.
 Some features have been adopted but many have also been discarded.
 As a result of this, basic ER modeling became prevalent but with a high number of different flavors.
 The usage of generalization concepts, cardinality constraints or the application of the n-ary relationships as proposed by Peter Chen differs in many applications.

 However, to be usable in a relational database, ER models have to be converted to relational models.
-Manually executed, this process can be tedious and error-prone.
-Thus, various approaches for standardized transformations have been proposed, like [2] [6] - [12].
+Manually executed, Simon Ruttmann eXXcellent solutions GmbH Ulm, Germany Email: simon.ruttmann@exxcellent.de this process can be tedious and error-prone.
+Thus, various approaches for standardized transformations have been proposed, like [3] [7] - [13].
 Most of these approaches have two major downsides: First, they often impose certain constraints on the ER models and second, they remain rather theoretic.
 In many cases, after presenting their approach, the authors recommended them to be used by practitioners or in automated tools.
 Despite having a clear formalism, a practical implementation was never achieved, often due to the lack of operational semantics.
-On the other hand, there is a high number of editor tools for ER models, contained in drawing tools [13] - [16], in client software of databases [17] [18], or in modeling tools like Enterprise Architect [19].
+On the other hand, there is a high number of editor tools for ER models, contained in drawing tools [14] - [17], in client software of databases [18] [19], low-code plattforms [20] [21], or in modeling tools like Enterprise Architect [22].

 These editors have two main issues: Each of them uses a different subset of ER concepts, some are even closer to a relational or even UML class diagram editor.
 In addition, the transformation aspect has been ignored almost completely.
 Thus, semantic data modeling for databases usually involves first drawing an ER diagram and then manually transforming it to database tables, which can be a source of numerous issues.